Create custom code inspections and quick-fixes

 Save changes to the pattern, close it, and then click Save again on the Custom Patterns page of the ReSharper options.

 Now the problem is recognized and highlighted in the editor.
-The specified description appears when you hover the mouse over it: As we have refined the inspection pattern, it will find similar problems even with different number of arguments in the constructor call or different number of statements:
+The specified description appears when you hover over it: As we have refined the inspection pattern, it will find similar problems even with different number of arguments in the constructor call or different number of statements:

 The quick-fix for the custom inspection looks and works exactly the same as the built-in quick-fixes.